Twin deficits hypothesis: Example

-In the above equation, it is verifiable that CA will deteriorate as government expenditure exceeds the amount of tax is collected.
+In the above equation, it is verifiable that CA will deteriorate as government expenditure exceeds the amount of tax that is collected.

-One way to understand this process intuitively is by thinking through two different markets.
-First consider the Foreign Exchange market.
-At equilibrium the quantity supplied = the quantity demanded.
-Thus, Imports + Capital outflow = Exports + Capital Inflow.
-Rearranging this equation we find that Imports – Exports = Capital Inflow – Capital Outflow.
-Because Imports – Exports = Trade Deficit and Capital Inflow – Capital Outflow = Net Capital Inflow, we get the equation Trade Deficit = Net Capital Inflow (or Current Account deficit = Capital Account Surplus).
+One way to understand this process is to consider two different markets.
+The first example is the foreign exchange market.
+At equilibrium, the 'quantity supplied' = the 'quantity demanded'.
+Thus, 'Imports' + 'Capital outflow' = 'Exports' + 'Capital inflow'.
+Rearranging this equation leads to the equation 'Imports' − 'Exports' = 'Capital inflow' − 'Capital outflow'.
+Because 'Imports' − 'Exports' = 'Trade deficit', and because 'Capital inflow' − 'Capital outflow' = 'Net capital inflow', it follows that 'Trade deficit' = 'Net capital inflow' (or 'Current Account deficit' = 'Capital account surplus').